rgbkids/desys/docs/viablecoding.md

 ---

 **🎉 Congratulations!
-You now understand the keep4o architecture and are ready to start building amazing AI features!**
+You now understand the App architecture and are ready to start building amazing AI features!**

 > **💡 Pro Tip:** Start with small changes in the `components/` directory to get familiar with the codebase, then move on to more complex features in `app/api/` as you gain confidence.